- Who are the current advisors? Whom should I ask for information about the major and minor?

 The Econ B39x and H396 research seminars are open only to Bryn Mawr and Haverford economics majors respectively.
 The desire to write one’s senior research paper in a specific subfield of economics and to work with a specific faculty advisor is an important consideration in choosing whether to major at Bryn Mawr or Haverford.

 If you are a current or former economics student who wants to ask for a letter of recommendation, you should discuss your plans with your faculty recommender.
-If he/she agrees to write a recommendation letter for you, you should print out and complete this request form [DOC] before submitting it to your recommender.
+If he/she agrees to write a recommendation letter for you, you should print out and complete this request form [PDF] before submitting it to your recommender.
 Recommenders should be given a minimum of two weeks advance notice.